Security

 max-age=31536000; includeSubDomains; preloadon every response. - Cipher suites — the Cloudflare edge negotiates; we default to modern suites only.

-cf.botManagement.ja3Hash+ja4are captured server-side and used in stealth bot detection.
+cf.botManagement.ja3Hash+ja4are captured server-side and used in traffic classification.

 Content Security Policy